Inncoder/SwiftUI-Animations/README.md

 # SwiftUI Animations

 Hi!
-This is a repository where i publish code for the animations you see on my [Instagram (@InnAppsCoding)](https://www.instagram.com/innappscoding/)
+This is a repository where i publish code for the animations you see on my [Instagram (@Inncoder)](https://www.instagram.com/inncoder/)
 I'm a iOS developer learning Swift and SwiftUI.
-I create and post animations for fun and to show people how easy it is to create animations in SwiftUI!
+I create and post animations for fun and so people hopfully get some ideas and inspiration for their own apps!

 #### If you like what you see, feel free to follow me on my social medias!
 Instagram: [@Inncoder](https://www.instagram.com/inncoder/)